atom-haskell/atom-haskell-docs/content/core-packages/haskell-ghc-mod.md

 You may also consider adding path to directory containing ghc/ghci executable to `additionalPathDirectories`.
 The list is comma-separated.
-For example, if you have `ghc` executable installed to `/usr/local/bin`, then you could extend add `additionalPathDirectories` to be `/home/user/.cabal/bin,/usr/local/bin`.
+For example, if you have `ghc` executable installed to `/usr/local/bin`, then you could extend `additionalPathDirectories` to be `/home/user/.cabal/bin,/usr/local/bin`.

 ## Keybindings